Dustyroom/flat-kit-doc/_docs/outlines.md

 **NOTE:** If you see that *Use Depth* and *Use Normals* have no effect in your project, please navigate to _Project Settings_ ▶︎ _Graphics_ and insert **[FlatKit] Example Settings URP** file into _Scriptable Rendering Pipeline Setting_ field.
 If you are using your own settings file instead, please make sure to have _Opaque texture_ and _Depth texture_ checkboxes on, which can be found on Inspector tab when you select that URP settings file.
 {: .notice--info}

+#### Advanced Parameters
-**Advanced settings** section hosts the parameters to adjust the tools above as well as a few more controls.
+This section hosts the parameters to adjust the tools above as well as a few more controls.
 The thresholds parameters are basically the limits that determine the ranges in which the effects take places.
 For example, the higher Min Depth value is, the further away from camera the outline will be generated.
 The lower Max Depth value is, the sooner outlines stop occurring.

 * *Min Depth Threshold* and *Max Depth Threshold* determine the range of depth differences where outline should be applied.
 Lower values draw lines “inside” the scene resulting in a more beveled image.
 Higher values have more flat effect.
 * *Min Normals Threshold* and *Max Normals Threshold* determine the range of normals edges to be outlined.
 Lower values increase the amount of affected normals, leading to more stroked effect.
 Higher values decrease the amount of affected normals, leading to flatter look.
 Basically, it determines min and max angles of the normals for the outlines to occur.